Learn about the nutrition needs of pigs, ethical care of pigs, preparation for showing, making good financial decisions, and livestock judging.

 - LEVEL 2: Putting the Oink in Pig

 Members enrolled in dairy and beef cattle, swine, sheep, and goats must take the Youth for the Quality Care of Animals certification annually.

 CLICK HERE to download the 2019 Livestock Ownership Deadlines

 State Fair Exhibit Rules

-Open to 11- to 18-year-olds enrolled in any Animal Science project
+Open to 11- to 18-year-olds enrolled in any Swine project.

 Exhibits in this category must include the following: a) a physical representation of the career or business product such as a model, prototype or display/portfolio that includes images of accomplished work; b) verbal or written explanations that demonstrate knowledge of the related career or business fields, potential careers, and the appropriate requirements for achievement in those fields.
 The judging criteria for this class values thoroughness of career and/or business exploration and pursuit above the workmanship of the physical specimen on display.